 Operations commenced on 16 November 2017, with further details provided in Section 4.
 During 2018 construction and operations continued until 31 August 2018.
-Operations at the Karuah East have temporarily ceased to allow for the construction of Stage 2 of the crushing plant.
-It is proposed that operations will recommence late March to early April 2019.
+The construction of Stage 2 of the crushing plant suspended operations until recommencement in July 2019.
 Figure 1 presents the Karuah East Quarry site plan and layout.
 Figure 2 outlines the water management system.